Parliamentary.ai

 Overview

-The Health and Social Care Levy (Repeal) Bill aims to abolish the Health and Social Care Levy, a tax introduced in 2021 to fund the NHS and social care.
-The bill also makes transitional arrangements to manage the change in National Insurance Contributions (NICs) rates.
+The Health and Social Care Levy (Repeal) Bill aims to abolish the Health and Social Care Levy, introduced in 2021 to fund the National Health Service (NHS) and social care.
+The Bill repeals the 2021 Act establishing the Levy but maintains adjusted National Insurance Contribution (NIC) rates for the 2022-23 tax year as a transitional measure.

 Description